 Future operations and maintenance expenditure is forecast to trend in line with the value of the asset stock as shown in Figure 7.
-The projected operations and maintenance of existing and new assets over the 10 year planning period is estimated at \$379.9M or \$37.9M on average per year.
-This forecast expenditure need has not been accommodated in the organisation's long-term financial plan.
-The estimated available operating funds for this period is \$262.6M or \$26.2M on average per year as per the long term financial plan.
+The projected operations and maintenance of existing and new assets over the 10 year planning period is estimated at \$312.3M or \$31.2M on average per year.
+The estimated available operating funds for this period is \$261.6M or \$26.2M on average per year as per the long term financial plan.

-This translates to an Asset Maintenance Ratio of 69% (target is 100%).
-The \$117.1M shortfall (\$11.7M per year) represents a 31% funding shortfall.
-However, as previously noted, Council's 10 year long term financial plan projects operating surpluses that have not yet been allocated to asset related projects between year's 5 and 10.
-In addition, the long term financial plan also includes \$660M worth of new capital assets coming on-line over the next 10 years (via Section 7.11).
-The maintenance and operating costs associated with these new capital assets is significant.
+This translates to an average Asset Maintenance Ratio of 86% (target is 100%).
+The \$50.7M (\$5 M per year) represents a funding shortfall primarily driven in the outer years of Council's Long Term Financial Plan.
+This is due to the potential commissioning of a new Library based in Macquarie Park (forecast to be commissioned in the 2026 financial year).
+However, as previously noted, Council's 10 year long term financial plan projects operating surpluses that have not yet been allocated to asset related projects or operations between year's 5 and 10.